mendeljacks/orma/README.md

 ## Grouping and ordering

 The $group_by and $order_by keywords work the same as GROUP BY and ORDER BY in SQL.
-Ordering can be done using $asc or $desc. $group_by allows aggregate functions such as $sum to be used.
+Ordering can be done using $asc or $desc. $group_by can be used with aggregate functions such as $sum.
 For example:

 <table><tr><th> Query </th> <th> Result </th></tr>
 <tr><td>